datanav/docs/hub/documentation/connectors/patterns/authentication-schemes.rst

      - String

 * Api key is generally less secure than OAuth2, as it is a simple key that can be easily compromised.
 It is recommended to use OAuth2 whenever possible (some connectors support both schemes).
+* Example of connectors using API key: PowerofficeGo, WooCommerce, Wix

 Tripletex authentication
 ------------------------